 Accommodation & Facilities

 The lodge is set on the edge of a cliff and looks south over the deep valley, giving impressive views of the surrounding wilderness and occasionally Mount Kenya far in the distance.
 The lodge is very small, catering for just eight guests at any one time in great comfort.
-Colin and Rocky Francombe, the hosts, are what really make Ol Malo special.
+The Francombe family, who host guests, make Ol Malo really special.
 They have lived in Kenya all their lives and are very personable and will ensure you get the most out of your stay in this peaceful wilderness.
 Their home is built with natural stone, with thatched roofs, overlooking a much visited waterhole.
 The rooms all have en-suite bathrooms and a private verandah.

 Wildlife & Activities